 $119k

 Pilots can work for a variety of companies and organizations, from commercial airlines to military groups.
-Pilots are responsible for flying and navigating aircraft like airplanes and helicopters.
+Pilots are responsible for flying and navigating airplanes and helicopters.

 Education Requirements